-Respondents offered additional comments regarding charter schools during the 2017-2018 academic year.
-Comments were made regarding the importance of charters because they offer choice and alternative options for students, a desire to explore authorizing a charter school, and the benefits of being part of a consortium.
-Additional comments described the importance of ensuring charter schools are held to the same standards as other traditional public schools and comments regarding the amount of flexibility traditional public schools can have outside of the charter model.
+Only a few respondents offered additional comments regarding charter schools during the 2018-2019 academic year.
+Comments were made regarding the importance of charters because they offer choice and alternative options for students.
+Additional comments described the importance of grant funds in supporting charter schools.